pedrou2000/snake_game_assembly/README.md

 SNAKE.EXE
 ```

-If you want to modify the game and recompile it, you can use the Makefile and source code inside the `src` directorory.
+If you want to modify the game and recompile it, you can use the Makefile and source code inside the `src` directory.
 However, you have to make sure that you installed all the dependencies needed for compiling including `tlink`, `tasm` and `make`.

 [//]: # "## 5.
 Extra Information"